fiskaltrust/middleware-demo/C/REST/Sign/README.md

 ### Windows

-Build the library using the following commands:
+Build the library open the VS 2015 command prompt, navigate to the json-c folder and using the following commands:

 ```
 mkdir build